• extenuate •

 In Play: We should not ignore the fact that this word originally meant "to thin": "I prefer that you refer to my 'extenuated hair' rather than call it 'baldness'."
 The sense that is more in fashion is "mitigate, lessen the importance of": "The fact that you feed the dog every day does not extenuate the condition of your room.
 Now, go clean it up!"

 Word History: Today's Good Word comes from extenuatus, the past participle of Latin extenuare "to reduce, make smaller, diminish".
-The root of this word, ten- became thin in English and tenuis "thin" in Latin.
+The root of this word, PIE ten- "thin", became thin in English and tenuis "thin" in Latin.
 The identical origins didn't impede English from borrowing tenuis for its tenuous.
 This root appeared widely in Indo-European.
 Greek reduplicated it to produce tetanos "stiff, rigid", which English borrowed as tetanus.
-Persian tar "sting" went into the making of Hindu sitar.
+Persian tar "string" went into the making of Hindu sitar.
 Greek also made kithara, a stringed musical instrument, from it.
 Kithara ultimately ended up in English as both guitar and zither.
-(To forget to thank Jeremy Busch for suggesting today's Good Word would be an unextenuable oversight."
+(To forget to thank Jeremy Busch for suggesting today's Good Word would be an unextenuable oversight.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!